Guardian University Guide 2021

 National Student Survey 2020

-How the earth’s biological systems respond to environmental change is important at scales ranging from intracellular symbiosis to global climate shifts.
+Our integrated Masters in Ecology examines how the Earth’s biological systems respond to environmental change and why this is important, at scales ranging from microorganisms to global climate shifts.

-Understanding how living creatures interact in their environment is vital in coping with future global challenges.
-Ecology at York covers the fundamentals of evolution, population and community structures, and applications in conservation and environmental biology.
+Ecology might be the subject for you if you want to understand how living creatures interact with one another and why their environment is vital in coping with some of the most challenging problems of our future world.
+Ecology at York ranges from the fundamentals of evolution to the structure of populations and communities, with applications in conservation and environmental biology.

 All of our undergraduate courses are accredited by the Royal Society of Biology.
 As a graduate, you will meet in-part the academic and experience requirement for membership and chartered biologist (CBiol).

 Department of Biology ranked first in the UK for research impact in the Times Higher Education's ranking of the 2014 Research Excellence Framework results

 New investment in buildings housing teaching and state-of-the-art teaching laboratories

 We were the first university Biology department in Britain to receive an Athena SWAN Gold Award, which recognises our continued commitment to gender equality

 This is a flexible and modular course which offers you choices in what you can study.
 You will take 120 credits each year that you are based within the University.
 There is the option to spend an additional year in industry or a year in Europe as part of this course.
 If you do not go away for a year, you will continue to progress through your studies within the University.